MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-TransportRuleCollection.md

 # Import-TransportRuleCollection

 ## SYNOPSIS
+**Note**: This parameter will be deprecated in Exchange Online PowerShell.
+For replacement functionality using a PowerShell script, see [Import or export a mail flow rule collection in Exchange Online](https://learn.microsoft.com/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules#import-or-export-a-mail-flow-rule-collection-in-exchange-online).

 This cmdlet is available only in on-premises Exchange.

-**Note**: This parameter will be deprecated in Exchange Online PowerShell.
-For replacement functionality using a PowerShell script, see <link>.

 Use the Import-TransportRuleCollection cmdlet to import a transport rule collection.
 You can import a rule collection you previously exported as a backup, or import rules that you've exported from an older version of Exchange.